tanish99/Reward-Shopping/README.md

 # Reward-Shopping
-it is Django Website That will use give and use rewards while shopping in a particular website
+it is Django Website That will use give and use rewards while shopping in this website

 # Create project directory
 $ mkdir /opt/Reward Shop